-- Richard Hofstadter titled his influential work on American conspiracy theory "The Paranoid Style in American Politics."
+- Richard Hofstadter titled his influential essay on American conspiracy theory "The Paranoid Style in American Politics."
 Do you feel that "paranoid style" is the best and most accurate term that could be used?
 Why or why not?
-Are modern conspiracy theories extreme responses to the real problems of our times or merely dangerous fantasies of disturbed minds? - 2.
-Giving specific examples, describe the sort of ideological work or political functions that conspiracy theory has performed at various points and for various groups in American history and culture. - 3.
-What kinds of events, belief systems, and social situations seem most prone to the development of conspiracy theories?
-(You can choose among the three types if you wish.)
-Why? - 4.
-In your view, based on what we have covered or you have read about so far in the course, what are the two or three most persistent themes or motifs found in U.S. conspiracy theories.
-Why do they seem to recur? - 5.
-One might imagine that the widespread fears of conspiracy in American culture would have helped reduce the number of actual conspiracies mounted in or by the United States by putting people on their guard.
+Are modern conspiracy theories extreme responses to the real problems of our times or merely dangerous fantasies of disturbed minds?
+What function do conspiracy theories and other extreme fears seem to play in modern American society? - 2.
+One might imagine that the widespread fears of conspiracy in American culture would have helped reduce the number of actual conspiracies mounted in the United States, by putting the people on their guard.
 Is this true?
-Have conspiracy theories performed as effective watchdogs against conspiracy, corruption, subversion, secrecy, and the excessive use of power, or have they had a different or even opposite effect? - 6.
-Once when I was checking out books on UFOs in Ellis Library, the guy at the circulation counter asked me the Big Question regarding the subject of this course: Why does America seem to be so prone to conspiracy theory and other forms of political fantasy and extreme distrust?
-Construct your own answer to this question with reference (positive, negative, or in between) to the theories of at least two of the following authors: Richard Hofstadter, Chip Berlet, Timothy Melley, Patricia Turner, Frederic Jameson, Jodi Dean, Paul Boyer, Calvin Trillin, Michael Barkun, Robert Goldberg, Peter Knight, Gordon S. Wood, David Brion Davis, Fran Mason, or Corey Robin?
-You may also bring in another author from the assigned reading that I may have omitted.
+Have conspiracy theories performed as effective watchdogs against conspiracy, corruption, subversion, secrecy, and the excessive use of power, or have they had a different or even opposite effect?
+Why are conspiracy theories and other forms of (often misplaced) social-political fears so eagerly promoted, and by whom? - 3.
+Once when I was checking out books on UFOs in Ellis Library, the guy at the circulation counter asked me the Big Question regarding the subject of this course: Why does modern America seem to be so prone to conspiracy theory and other forms of political fantasy and extreme distrust?
+What social and cultural and political forces seem to foster such fears?
+Construct your own answer to this question with reference (positive, negative, or in between) to the theories of at least two of the following authors: Richard Hofstadter, Mark Fenster, Chip Berlet, Timothy Melley, Patricia Turner, Frederic Jameson, Jodi Dean, Robert Goldberg, Peter Knight, Gordon S. Wood, David Brion Davis, Fran Mason, Corey Robin, Daniel Levitas, Gary Fine & Patricia Turner?
+You may also bring in another author from the assigned reading that I may have omitted. - 4.
+What are the most serious logical flaws in most conspiracy theories and conspiratorial thinking, and what functions do they serve, both helpful and unhelpful, for believers?
+Provide several detailed examples from the reading and lectures.